Yashashree-Chopada/Kafka_Consumer/KafkaConsumer_Java/README.md

-# Kafka Streaming Application with Quarkus
+# Kafka Streaming Application with Java

-This project is a simple example of a Kafka consumer application built using the Java.
+This project is a simple example of a Kafka consumer application built using Java.

 ## Blog Details